-Ellume announces another global partnership – this time with QIAGEN on the detection of tuberculosis
+Ellume announces another global partnership with QIAGEN on the detection of tuberculosis

 - Australia’s Ellume Limited has partnered with QIAGEN N.V. to bring the next generation of latent TB testing to low-resource, high-burden countries